Carol Cram in Sirmione on Lake Garda in northern Italy

 Maria Callas is one of Sirmione’s most famous former residents

-Maria Callas was not the only famous person to maintain a villa in Sirmione.
+Maria Callas is not the only famous person to maintain a villa in Sirmione.
 Former residents include writers Ezra Pound, James Joyce, Aldous Huxley, Tennyson and Goethe.
 Churchill also hung out for a while in Sirmione.

 A Morning in Sirmione